LucasDLee/C4-Notes-and-Code/Web D&D/Extra Activities/EA_Preteens.md

 ![ea1](EA1.PNG)

-## EA2: Using CSS to Style a Ordered List
+## EA 2: Using CSS to Style a Ordered List

 Using CSS, we want to be able to add stylings to our HTML items to make our website look nice.
 In this activity, I want you to add stylings to all ordered lists (ol):